PerseusRealDeal/TheDarkMoon/README.md

 Acknowledgements
 ================

-During the dev process of the releases v0.2..0.3 there're several things were also taken into the account, actual even for current version also.
+Along the dev process of the releases v0.2..0.3 there're several things were also taken into the account, actual even for current version also.

 <table>
   <thead>